NathanMRX2404/Master-s-Dissertation---Biomedical-Sciences/README.md

 ### Search parameters
 The following Sage search parameter JSON files were used and can be found in the "data" folder:
 - Initial closed searches: SearchClosed.json
-- Closed searches for selecting open search fragment mass tolerance window: SearchClosed5ppm.json to SearchClosed30ppm.json
+- Open search window selection: SearchClosed5ppm.json to SearchClosed30ppm.json
 - Open searches: SearchOpen.json

 ### Sequence database